 - Few reviews on RFID model — newer product

-6. Raytix Money Belt — Cheapest Option
+6. an ultra-budget option Money Belt — Cheapest Option

 The major limitation: the waist strap maxes out at 41 inches — the smallest range of any belt here.
 This makes it unsuitable for larger travelers or anyone who prefers wearing a money belt over a base layer.
 The review count (366) is also significantly lower than competitors, making it harder to assess long-term durability.